From the Highway to the Skyway | Spring 2024 | Miami Magazine | University of Miami

 Several urban air startups have already gone public, racing to develop what the FAA prefers to call advanced air mobility vehicles before 2028 rolls around.
 That’s the year the federal agency designated in its Innovate28 plan for various components and the sequence in which they will occur for operations to be at scale at one or more vertical takeoff and landing sites.

-illustration of eVTOL flying over Miami
+eVTOL illustration flying over Miami skyline

 This isn’t science fiction anymore.